Arun-Yuvaraj/viact/README.md

 **Task 2**

  The code for this task is present in code folder with the name - task2.ipynb and create xml.py.
-Example xml is placed in xml folder and the model is present in model folder.
+Example xml is placed in xml folder.
- Process -
+ You can get the model file from here - https://drive.google.com/file/d/1pPAsOaYTSElMAKI97yv0paZ-CdUPOxpM/view?usp=sharing Process -

   I used create xml.py to create xmls for all the images that have heads.
 Example xml is present in the xml folder.